 Governing Law: The manner in which annual, independent, financial audits shall be conducted, in accordance with regulations established by the state board, and the manner in which audit exceptions and deficiencies shall be resolved.

-California Education Code Section 47605.6(b)(5)(I)
+California Education Code Section 47605(c)(5)(I)

-An annual independent fiscal audit of the books and records of the School will be conducted as required under the Schools Act, Education Code Sections 47605.6(b)(5)(I) and 47605.6(m).
+An annual independent fiscal audit of the books and records of the School will be conducted as required under the Schools Act, Education Code Sections 47605(c)(5)(I) and 47605(m).
 The books and records of the School will be kept in accordance with generally accepted accounting principles, and as required by applicable law and the audit will employ generally accepted accounting procedures.
 The audit shall be conducted in accordance with applicable provisions within the California Code of Regulations governing audits of Schools as published in the State Controllers Guide.

 The Treasurer of the Board of the School will select an independent auditor and will be responsible for overseeing the independent audit.
 The auditor will have, at a minimum, a CPA and educational institution audit experience and be approved by the State Controller on its published list as an educational audit provider.
 To the extent required under applicable federal law, the audit scope will be expanded to include items and processes specified in applicable Office of Management and Budget Circulars.